This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing popularity of daily deals And Assimilation of Eat24 & SeatMe

 The daily deal space has exploded in the last couple of years.
 Though Groupon and LivingSocial currently dominate the market, the daily deal business is a natural fit for Yelp, which already has a huge repository of local business looking to promote themselves on Yelp's platform.
-Furthermore, the company continues to assimilate SeatMe and Eat24 businesses into itself, which should increase its toline by over 100% in 2015 alone.
+Furthermore, the company continues to assimilate SeatMe and Eat24 businesses into itself.
 As these services gain traction, revenue from Yelp Deals could generate an increasing portion of Yelp's overall revenue in the coming years.